 When electronics are disposed of improperly they usually end up in a landfill or exported to developing countries.
 Improper e-waste disposal can affect the health of many people around the world, especially those in third world countries.
 Electronic waste can be detrimental when disposed of improperly and unsafely.
 Current EPA laws have limited power in preventing the export of harmful materials from used electronics.
 E-waste disposal has become a major global issue, especially with the negligent and unsafe way that used electronics are being dismantled.
 Stricter statues should be set in place when it comes to how valuable materials are recovered from used electronics.
 All countries should have a recycling method that is safe and is regulated by the government.
-Essentially, e-waste recycling should be part of the law around the world and universally practiced by all businesses and corporations.
-To prevent significant harm to the environment and the society, it important to find an e-waste recycling center that is certified and follows HIPAA guidelines.
+Mainly, e-waste recycling should be part of the law around the world and universally practiced by all businesses and corporations.
+To prevent significant harm to the environment and society, it is essential to find an e-waste recycling center that is certified and follows HIPAA guidelines.